 You own your development

 A career at LM Wind Power means working in an international, diverse, safe and innovative environment.
 And, joining our team is just the starting point.

-Our values transcend differences.
 With operations that span four continents and countless cultures, we have our fair share of differences.
-But at LM Wind Power, the differences drive innovation and synergy because of common values.
+But at LM Wind Power, the differences drive innovation and synergy because of common beliefs.